-A police officer may contact another officer with specialized drug recognition evaluation training (DRE) to join the investigation.
-The DRE may attempt to determine your blood pressure, pulse, and if you have dry mouth or not.
-If law enforcement believes there is probable cause that you have committed a DUI with cannabis, you will be arrested and taken to the station for a blood or urine test.
+A police officer may contact a drug recognition evaluation (DRE) officer to join the investigation.
+The DRE may attempt to determine your pulse, blood pressure, and if you have dry mouth or not.
+If law enforcement finds probable cause that you have committed a DUI with cannabis, you will be arrested and subject to a chemical blood or urine test.

 The penalties for a first-time marijuana DUI offense is punishable by the following:

 - Up to six months in jail or up to 96 hours of community service